 Titanium dioxide has been approved for use in Europe for a century, with studies repeatedly showing no harmful effects to the public or workers.

 Titanium dioxide (TiO2) is a vital and important ingredient in hundreds of products, including paints, plastics, inks, papers, cosmetics, pharmaceuticals and food.
 Its varied properties mean it can be used in many ways, for example as a vibrant white colourant, to protect from UV radiation, and to reduce pollution.

 It has been used safely for around 100 years in a staggering number of products.
 It has a history of regulatory approval, with thorough and continuous scientific assessment of its uses and production.

-- TiO2 is derived from one of the most abundant natural materials on earth and its chemically stable state provides a base for its safe use in numerous applications.
+- TiO2 is derived from one of the most abundant natural materials on earth and its chemically stable state provides a base for its use in numerous applications.

 - Several long-term studies on workers with regular exposure to titanium dioxide showed no harmful effects.

 TiO2 is one of the most versatile compounds in the world, found in an extraordinarily diverse range of products and technologies we see and use every day, including paint, plastics, cosmetics, sunscreens, food, glass, and even catalytic converters.

-TiO2 has been assessed for safety by a large number of regulatory authorities and has consistently been found safe for all its intended applications.
+TiO2 has been assessed for safety by a large number of regulatory authorities and has consistently been found safe for many of its intended applications.

 Over the years, however, its omnipresence has led to questioning and research to determine whether it has any impact on our health, as well as any associated side effects linked to exposure.
 This concern is particularly the case in relation to its use within the food and cosmetic industries.

 Is titanium dioxide safe for consumers?

-Sourced from one of the most common elements on earth, titanium dioxide (TiO2) has been consistently confirmed by a large number of regulatory bodies to be a nontoxic, inert, and safe material.
+Sourced from one of the most common elements on earth, titanium dioxide (TiO2) has been confirmed by a large number of regulatory bodies to be an inert, and safe material.